quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part14_A_Powerful_Shor.md

 If P = $1000, r = 5% (or 0.05), t = 2 years,
 I = 1000 * 0.05 * 2 = $100
 ```
-So, the interest earned on a principal of $1000 at an annual rate of 5% over 2 years would be $100.
+So, the interest earned on a principal of $1000 at an annual rate of 5% over 2 years would be$100.
 x??

 #### Rate as Division